 PLACEMENT OF BASIN.
-The bottom of the basin excavation should be covered with suitably graded, leveled and compacted backfill material to a depth of at least 12 inches (compacted sub-base).
-If a concrete hold-down/anti-floatation pad is required, this bedding can be reduced to a depth of at least 6 inches.
-The basin should then be carefully lowered into the excavation and centered on the compacted backfill or concrete pad (see attached illustration).
+The bottom of the basin excavation should be covered with suitably graded, leveled and compacted backfill material to a depth of at least 6 inches (compacted sub-base).
+A concrete slab/anti-floatation pad is required, per engineer's specification.
+The basin should then be carefully lowered into the excavation and centered on the concrete pad. (see attached illustration).

 WARNING!
 Placement of a basin on a concrete pad or compacted sub-base smaller than the total basin bottom area or on intermediate supports (saddles) will cause uneven distribution of loads.
-This may contribute to structure failure and is never permitted.
+This may contribute to structural failure and is never permitted.

 BACKFILL MATERIAL.
 Backfill material should be clean, well granulated, free flowing, non corrosive and inert.
 It should be free of ice, snow, debris, rock, or organic material, all of which could damage the tank and interfere with the compaction of the backfill material.
-The largest particles should not be larger than 3⁄4 inch.
+The largest particles should not be larger than 3/4 inch.
 Not more than 3 percent (by weight) should pass through a #8 sieve, and the backfill material should conform to ASTM C-33, Paragraph 9.1 requirements.
 Approved backfill materials include: